google/fscrypt/README.md

 [e4crypt](http://man7.org/linux/man-pages/man8/e4crypt.8.html) by providing a more managed environment and handling more functionality in the background.
 `fscrypt` has a [design document](https://goo.gl/55cCrI) specifying its full architecture.
-See also the [kernel documentation for Linux filesystem encryption](https://www.kernel.org/doc/html/latest/filesystems/fscrypt.html).
+See also the [kernel documentation for Linux native filesystem encryption](https://www.kernel.org/doc/html/latest/filesystems/fscrypt.html).

 Briefly, `fscrypt` deals with protectors and policies.
 Protectors represent some